alanng10/class-lang/Docue/Article/English/a.md

 The English uses "will" for future verb phrase.

+The English uses "on" for present verb phrase.

 The English uses the verb phrase "did is" instead of "was" and "were".

 The English does not capitalize first letter of the first word in sentence.